My journey Allen Reid CDir of Henry Group

 From a personal perspective, corporate governance, strategy and the Role of the Director and the Board were the most important topics.
 These were areas that I had identified where I needed to develop upon taking on the position of finance director and the course definitely helped me in these aspects.

 For myself, I feel better skilled and more knowledgeable having undertaken the training.
 It’s also good to have the Chartered Director Qualification along with my Chartered Accountant Qualification underpin my position as finance director.

 I was very fortunate to complete my training with a great bunch of directors spread across both public sector and private sector.
 Many of them I hadn’t met before but through the residential courses spread over a number of months I really enjoyed getting to know them.
 I’m keen to keep in contact with as many as possible and it’s always nice to hear how their careers are developing!

 For the company and colleagues, I think we have become more strategic, and focused.
 One example of this is as a board we have subsequently reevaluated our values.
 Ultimately this has left us with a clear direction for the long term success for the company, for colleagues and for all other stakeholders.

-To find out more about becoming a Chartered Director click here, or to take part and complete a testimonal for the Chartered Director hub, get in touch here.
+To find out more about becoming a chartered director click here, or to take part and complete a testimonial for the chartered director hub, get in touch here.